I worked on details of Ontario Place, a waterfront Park on Lake Ontario in Toronto

 on the right side the factory building was half hidden by an earth berm such that only the vertical metal clad upper half of the building height was visible, behind which ran the visitors' gallery

-the 3 executive office on the right hand side have a terrace each
+roof plan the 3 executive office on the right hand side have a terrace each

-the top left rectangle housed the paint shop which was off limits to visitors because of its patented processes
+the large rectangle housed an array of metal stamping machinery movable on a grid of rails surrounded by a visitors' gallery the top left rectangle housed the paint shop which was off limits to visitors because of its patented processes

 windows of upper level executive office